Overview

 Communication

-You may use the team’s channels to ask questions.
+You may use the room to ask questions.

-You may use the team’s channels to discuss class-related topics with you peers.
+You may use the room to discuss class-related topics with your peers.

-Before the respective due dates, you may only share solutions of the assignments with your direct teammates.
+Before the due dates, you may share lab solutions only with your direct teammates.

-All files of the class, i.e., slides, recordings and assignments, are also available from a password-only NextCloud share.
-You may obtain the share’s link and password through Moodle.
+All files of the class, i.e. slides and recordings, are also available via a password-protected Nextcloud share.
+You can obtain the link and password via Moodle.

 Sessions